Attending the funeral of a parent should be a straightforward case but if your parent was abusive, attending her funeral is debatable.

 I want to help you not to have any regrets after the funeral of your abusive mother.

-Your Mother is your Mother
+Your Abusive Parent is Still your Parent

 She felt the weight of carrying you around and she was never ashamed of walking around with a protruding belly because of you.